 You will get an email and/or see an invitation about the offer pop-up when you login to Bet365.

-Some people may get offered a Bet £25 Get £25 Free in-play instead of the £50 (or other options as well).
-We’re not quite sure why this is the case – or if you can do anything to change it – but hey, it’s still a very good profit to make so is well worth your time doing!
+Some people may get offered a Bet £25 Get £25 Free in-play instead of the £50 (or other lesser options as well).
+Don't dismiss these lesser offers as it’s still a very good profit to make for such little effort!

 How do I make a profit from the Bet365 in play offer with Matched Betting?